zilliztech/zdoc/docs/byoc/quick-start/quick-start.md

 </TabItem>
 </Tabs>

-If you need full control of your collection, such as schema definition and manual enabling of dynamic schema, refer to [Use Customized Schema](https://zilliverse.feishu.cn/wiki/ZTMdw1e2Wi4Q7mkoGHZc4OY0nZ4) and [Enable Dynamic Schema](./byoc/enable-dynamic-schema).
+If you need full control of your collection, such as schema definition and manual enabling of dynamic schema, refer to [Create Collection](./byoc/create-collection) and [Enable Dynamic Schema](./byoc/enable-dynamic-schema).

 ## View collections{#view-collections}